GirambQuamb/spelunker_archipelago_tracker/README.md

 - AP Autotracking
 - "Glitch" logic for those brave enough to face bats without any flares

-# Planned features

-- Show hidden item locations
+- Toggle for hidden items
-- Show filler item count